mishoo/UglifyJS/README.md

   --source-map-include-sources  Pass this flag if you want to include the
                                 content of source files in the source map as sourcesContent property.
+  --source-map-inline           Write base64-encoded source map to the end of js output.
   --in-source-map               Input source map, useful if you're compressing
                                 JS that was generated from some other original code.